-With the 2021 Budget edging nearer, the UK Treasury are looking at a number of ways the Government can plug the financial gap brought about by COVID.
+With the 2021 Budget edging nearer, the UK Treasury are looking at a number of ways the Government can plug the financial gap brought about by COVID, including an online sales tax.
 The Budget is set for 3rd March 2021 and is one of the most eagerly anticipated Budgets in a generation.
 Although it is too soon to make drastic changes to the UK Tax System, there is expectation the UK Chancellor Rishi Sunak will begin to make small changes to UK Taxes.

 One area Sunak is rumoured to target is the firms who have profited considerably from COVID.
 This included the likes of Amazon and many online giants.
 Treasury officials have allegedly summoned large online retailers and tech firms to a meeting to discuss how an online sales tax may work.